 CHURCH JURISPRUDENCE: PROTECTIONS & EXEMPTIONS

 Health sovereignty is generally considered to be the exercise of a secular state's sovereign power to protect and promote health and provide health services.
 A sovereign state is classically defined as a state with a defined territory on which it exercises internal and external sovereignty and police power over its citizens.
 Few people realize that there is also the ecclesiastical state, a form of religious government in which the official policy is to be governed by divine guidance from officials who are pursuant to the doctrine of Christ as a religious Order.
 Thus became the doctrine – separation of Church and State.
 We invoke protections for our Church, Religion, Culture, traditional medicines and foods, and members in general under international laws, protection of human rights, and preservation of a cultural heritage.
-These are assured in international law.
+These are assured in international and common laws.

 THE sacred religious Orders were a millennium long lineage of a tradition of monks, physicians and nurses (Hospitaller’s) who lived apart from society in accordance with their specific religious devotion and worship- that of medical care for the poor and needy, and defense of the Christian culture and faith.
 This thousand-year period of holiness mentioned in Revelation 20, during which Jesus and his faithful followers are to rule on earth continues into the 21st century.
 This Order is a modern continuance and is composed of initiates (laity), communicants, \ postulants, members of vocation, and ordained clergy.
 Members strive to achieve a common purpose through formally dedicating their life to God's medicines and Christ's gospel to help and heal.